-The handle is crafted from hardwood oak.
+The handle is crafted from a hardwood oak.
 This is what gives it that sturdy feel.
 It is finished off with linseed oil processing.
 The minor ridges make it easier to work with for long periods without feeling the pain.
 In a word, it is ergonomic!

 Where the tang is concerned, it is glued in at just over two and a half inches.
 You will not encounter any problems there.
 After hours of use, it looked as good as new.
-The knife fits into both adult and children’s hands.
+The knife fits into both adults and children’s hands.
 I would say anyone above the age of 8 should be alright.

 - Works right out of the box.